 POLARTEC PRESENTS: WINNERS OF THE 2019 APEX AWARDS

 The Apex Awards are a platform created by US-based company Polartec to recognize top-quality products featuring Polartec fabrics.
 Polartec is a premium provider of innovative and sustainable textile solutions.
-It invented technical fleece in 1981 and engineers materials from lightweight wicking and cooling fabrics to insulation and weather protection textiles that are used by leading consumer brands and armed forces around the glob.
+It invented technical fleece in 1981 and engineers materials from lightweight wicking and cooling fabrics to insulation and weather protection textiles that are used by leading consumer brands and armed forces around the globe.
 The Apex Awards are about highlighting the importance of function within a garment as well as its sell-through ability.
-The winners are chosen based on the amount of design, innovation and creativity shown while implementing Polartec’s productswith each winning creation celebrating the science of fabric and the art of apparel.
+The winners are chosen based on the amount of design, innovation and creativity shown while implementing Polartec’s products, with each winning creation celebrating the science of fabric and the art of apparel.

-WeAr has joined forces with Polartec to present some of the winners of the 2019 Apex Award together with descriptions of the winning items.
+WeAr has joined forces with Polartec to present some of the winners of the 2019 Apex Awards together with descriptions of the winning items.

 The winners are:

-66°North x Ganni ‘Kria NeoShell Jacket’ a collaboration merging Icelandic technical know-how with Danish style, referencing 66°North’s first outdoor performance jacket from the 90s with Polartec® NeoShell®, the most breathable waterproof fabric
+66°North x Ganni ‘Kria NeoShell Jacket’: a collaboration merging Icelandic technical know-how with Danish style, referencing 66°North’s first outdoor performance jacket from the 90s with Polartec® NeoShell®, the most breathable waterproof fabric

-8Js ‘Jackie Blazer’ a technical reinterpretation of the classic menswear style from the emerging motorsports-inspired Italian fashion label, constructed from highly breathable and water resistant Polartec® Power Shield® Pro soft shell, with breathable military-grade Polartec® Alpha® insulation
+8Js ‘Jackie Blazer’: a technical reinterpretation of the classic menswear style from the emerging motorsports-inspired Italian fashion label, constructed from highly breathable and water resistant Polartec® Power Shield® Pro soft shell, with breathable military-grade Polartec® Alpha® insulation

-Bally ‘Super Smash Techno Jacket’ a masterpiece of three Polartec technologies – a Polartec® NeoShell® breathable waterproof exterior, military-grade Polartec® Alpha® insulation, and cozy Polartec micro fleece lining – from the Swiss fashion brand
+Bally ‘Super Smash Techno Jacket’: a masterpiece of three Polartec technologies – a Polartec® NeoShell® breathable waterproof exterior, military-grade Polartec® Alpha® insulation, and cozy Polartec micro fleece lining – from the Swiss fashion brand

-Burton ‘Mine77 Power Air Top’ and ‘Power Air Pants’ a versatile top and bottom combo employing new Polartec® Power Air™ fabric that encapsulates air to regulate body heat while minimizing fiber shedding part of Jake Burton’s Mine77 signature product collection
+Burton ‘Mine77 Power Air Top’ and ‘Power Air Pants’: a versatile top and bottom combo employing new Polartec® Power Air™ fabric that encapsulates air to regulate body heat while minimizing fiber shedding – part of Jake Burton’s Mine77 signature product collection

-‘Crazy Idea T-Shirt Delta Woman’ a technical shirt from the Italian ski touring company that is designed for summer training with Polartec® Delta™ cooling fabric
+‘Crazy Idea T-Shirt Delta Woman’: a technical shirt from the Italian ski touring company that is designed for summer training with Polartec® Delta™ cooling fabric

-Diadora x LC23’s ‘N9000 H Leo Colacicco’ an innovative version of Diadora’s original running shoe, with a striking Polartec® Thermal Pro® shearling fleece upper and nubuck details
+Diadora x LC23’s ‘N9000 H Leo Colacicco’: an innovative version of Diadora’s original running shoe, with a striking Polartec® Thermal Pro® shearling fleece upper and nubuck details

-‘Dudley Stephens Ashford Poncho’ an elevated poncho silhouette with a stand-up collar and flattering cut, wearable over the shoulders or zipped for indoor-outdoor versatility and made of a Polartec® Thermal Pro® fleece with a curly pile aesthetic
+‘Dudley Stephens Ashford Poncho’: an elevated poncho silhouette with a stand-up collar and flattering cut, wearable over the shoulders or zipped for indoor-outdoor versatility and made of a Polartec® Thermal Pro® fleece with a curly pile aesthetic

-‘Fusalp Monza Combinaison’ a Formula 1-inspired ski suit made of breathable military-grade Polartec® Alpha® insulation for a combination of thermoregulation, lightweight free movement and slenderness from the French ski apparel brand
+‘Fusalp Monza Combinaison’: a Formula 1-inspired ski suit made of breathable military-grade Polartec® Alpha® insulation for a combination of thermoregulation, lightweight free movement and slenderness from the French ski apparel brand

-‘Giro Emerge’, ‘Jackson’, ‘Range’, ‘Union’, ‘Vue’ and ‘Zone MIPS’ premium snow helmets lined with Polartec® Power Grid® fabric for ultimate fit, moisture management and temperature regulation
+‘Giro Emerge’, ‘Jackson’, ‘Range’, ‘Union’, ‘Vue’ and ‘Zone MIPS’: premium snow helmets lined with Polartec® Power Grid® fabric for ultimate fit, moisture management and temperature regulation

-‘Globe Polartec Crew’ a crewneck sweater with a complex design featuring a unique patchwork construction of Polartec® 300 series shearling fleeces from the Australian skate and surf brand
+‘Globe Polartec Crew’: a crewneck sweater with a complex design featuring a unique patchwork construction of Polartec® 300 series shearling fleeces from the Australian skate and surf brand

-LC23 ‘Coat Thermal Pro’ a smart trench coat made of a Polartec® Thermal Pro® fleece with a sweater knit aesthetic from the emerging Italian fashion label
+LC23 ‘Coat Thermal Pro’: a smart trench coat made of a Polartec® Thermal Pro® fleece with a sweater knit aesthetic from the emerging Italian fashion label

-‘NOBULL Soft Shell Jacket’ a versatile full-zip hooded jacket from the athletic training brand made of highly breathable and water-resistant Polartec® Power Shield® Pro fabric for comfort throughout a wide range of conditions and activity levels
+‘NOBULL Soft Shell Jacket’: a versatile full-zip hooded jacket from the athletic training brand made of highly breathable and water-resistant Polartec® Power Shield® Pro fabric for comfort throughout a wide range of conditions and activity levels